lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Sometimes you may need to present your model results as a table, either as the main output for the document or as a supplement.
-Even though you may present your main findings as a figure, providing the raw numerical values of the model in a machine-friendly format is helpful to other researchers who may use your findings in a meta-analysis of other cohort findings.
+Sometimes you may need to present your model results as a table, either as the main results output or as a supplement.
+Even if you present your main findings as a figure, providing the raw numerical model estimates in a machine-friendly format is helpful to other researchers who may use your findings in a meta-analysis of other cohort findings.

-This table is one possible form you could use to present your model findings.
-A quick note, the standard error is one measure of precision and which the confidence interval is calculated from.
-Ok, so how do we wrangle the model results to get something like this?
+This table is one possible way to present your findings.
+A quick note, the standard error is one of the measures of precision.
+Ok, so how do we wrangle the results to get something like this?

 ---